ThisisJaws/Pi/ReadMe.txt

 To run and play Space Trip on a Pi machine do the following
-1. install the following libraries to get irrlicht working --Normal irrlicht libs sudo apt-get install build-essential sudo apt-get install freeglut3 freeglut3-dev freeglut3-dbg
+1. Install the following libraries to get irrlicht working --Normal irrlicht libs sudo apt-get install build-essential sudo apt-get install freeglut3 freeglut3-dev freeglut3-dbg